Indian name: Sikh

 Sikh names often have the following format: First name – Religious name – Family name.
 Sikh first names serve as personal names and are selected through the Naam Karan ceremony, where a random page of the Guru Granth Sahib is opened by a granthi (Sikh priest) and the first letter of the first prayer on the opened page is used as the basis for the first name as an initial.
 Most Sikh first names are unisex and often are appended with prefixes and suffixes, such as -jit, -winder, or -want.
 The religious name is Singh ("lion") for males and Kaur ("princess") for females.
 First and religious names are usually used together by Sikhs.
 Some Sikhs have a family name whilst others only have a personal name and religious name.
 For the Sikhs that have a family name, it usually consists of a caste-based or sub-caste-based name which marks the individual's caste identity.
-Sikhism opposes the caste system, thus traditionally Sikhs did not have caste-based surnames, however they have been adopted by some Sikhs to match with naming conventions outside of India.
+Sikhism opposes the caste system, thus traditionally Sikhs did not have caste-based surnames, however they have been adopted by some Sikhs to match with naming conventions outside India.
 For the Sikhs who do not have a caste-based surname, some use Singh or Kaur as their surname instead.

 Many Sikhs append the name of their sub-caste (known as a got in Punjabi and gotra in Hindi) as their surname.
 A got is an exogamous grouping within a particular caste (known as a zat in Punjabi and jati in Hindi).
 A zat is an endogamous caste grouping, which contains gots under it.
 Some Sikhs are against the usage of got names as surnames because they think it promotes the caste system and the discrimination that comes from it, which is against Sikh doctrines.
 Sikhs tend to marry someone belonging to a different got as themself whilst belonging to the same zat.
 Since the second-half of the 20th century, some Sikhs from socially and economically-disadvantaged castes have adopted the gotra names of privileged castes as their surnames in an attempt to hide their original caste-background and seek upward social mobility.

 Sardar for males and Sardarni for females are sometimes prefixed as titles.
 A lot of Sikh first names can be used by both sexes.